 What we learned

-1) What stood out to you or challenged you from this weekends message?
+What stood out to you in this weekend’s sermon on Judas?